 About the Project

-In fall 2019, Friends of Lake Monroe received 319 grant funding from the Indiana Department of Environmental Management (IDEM) to develop a watershed management plan for Lake Monroe.
-This two-year project will examine problems facing the lake, quantify their magnitude, identify their source(s), and determine a strategy for addressing them.
-Along the way, the project will create a coalition of organizations and individuals who are committed to working together to implement the plan.
-Additional initiatives will focus on public engagement and education.
-The official Watershed Management Plan for Lake Monroe will be published in January 2022.
+In fall 2019, Friends of Lake Monroe received grant funding from the Indiana Department of Environmental Management (IDEM) and US Environmental Protection Agency to develop a watershed management plan for Lake Monroe.
+This two-year project studied problems facing the lake, quantified their magnitude, identified their source(s), and created a strategic action plan for addressing them.
+Along the way, the project built a coalition of organizations and individuals who are committed to working together to implement the plan.
+Additional initiatives focused on public engagement and education.
+The official Watershed Management Plan for Lake Monroe was completed in January 2022.

 In addition to the grant funding, this project was made possible by financial support from the Monroe County Stormwater Board, the City of Bloomington Utilities Service Board, City of Bloomington Office of Economic and Sustainable Development and Sassafras Audubon Society.

 Watershed work is highly collaborative in nature and we are grateful for the support and involvement of the organizations listed below.